Jul 11, 2022 - News

-Des Moines set to build its first municipal solar fields
+Des Moines set to build its first municipal solar field

-Des Moines will construct two solar fields on the city's southeast side under plans approved by the Plan and Zoning Commission last week.
+Des Moines will construct a solar field on the city's southeast side under plans approved by the Plan and Zoning Commission last week.

-Why it matters: They're DSM's first municipal solar fields and are another step in the city government's goal to eliminate its use of fossil fuel by 2035.
+Why it matters: It's DSM's first municipal solar field and another step in the city government's goal to eliminate its use of fossil fuel by 2035.

-- They will produce enough energy to power new greenhouse and animal control facilities, city engineer Steve Naber told Axios last week.
+- It will produce enough energy to power new greenhouse and animal control facilities, city engineer Steve Naber told Axios last week.

-Details: The fields will be located at sites near Southeast 15th and Maury streets, on city properties that are adjacent to the new facilities that are in the works.
+Details: The field will be located at sites near Southeast 15th and Maury streets, on city properties that are adjacent to the new facilities that are in the works.